barryclark/jekyll-now/_posts/2019-11-04-RefactorAllTheThings!.md

 We want tests that give us confidence that the whole system works, not just the parts.
 Tests should verify what actually matters to users.
 Tests shouldn't break when we only change implementation details.
 They should be written in a way that makes sense to domain experts.

-Most people think that only unit tests can meet the first requirements, and that only acceptance tests can meet second requirements.
+Most people think that only unit tests can meet the former, and that only acceptance tests can meet the latter.
 They're right, which is why Acceptance Microtests are ideal - they have all of these characteristics.
+See https://twitter.com/jaybazuzi/status/1192090776676601856

 Acceptance Microtests are only possible in well-factored code, so you'll need to refactor your way there.
 Arlo Belshee calls this Test-by-Refactoring.